 |Best for home||Wolverine SD9113 Heavy Duty Shredder||SEE IT||

 A high paper capacity and powerful cutters shred through documents and more without slowing down.

-- Best overall: Aurora AU1580MA Professional Grade Micro-Cut Paper/ CD and Credit Card Shredder
+- Best for office: Aurora AU1580MA Professional Grade Micro-Cut Paper/ CD and Credit Card Shredder

-- Best for home: Aurora AU800SD Professional Strip Cut Paper Shredder
+- Best portable: Aurora AU800SD Professional Strip Cut Paper Shredder

 - Best for credit cards: AmazonBasics 8-Sheet Capacity, Paper Shredder

-- Best value: Bonsaii 10-Sheet Cross-Cut Paper Shredder
+- Best budget: Bonsaii 10-Sheet Cross-Cut Paper Shredder

-When searching for the best paper shredders, I scoured the internet.
-In total, I considered over 50 models from 10 brands in all price ranges, looking for a balance between performance and price.
+When searching for the best paper shredders, I considered over 50 models from 10 brands in all price ranges, looking for a balance between performance and price.
 My picks were based on the following criteria:

 Ease of use: Reverse buttons to remove jams, simple emptying mechanisms, and easily empty baskets add to overall ease of use.